Go (game): Scoring rules

-If there is disagreement about which stones are dead, then under area scoring rules, the players simply resume play to resolve the matter.
-The score is computed using the position after the next time the players pass consecutively.
-Under territory scoring, the rules are considerably more complex; however, in practice, players generally play on, and, once the status of each stone has been determined, return to the position at the time the first two consecutive passes occurred and remove the dead stones.
-For further information, see Rules of Go.
+Both procedures are counted after both players have passed consecutively, the stones that are still on the board but unable to avoid capture, called dead stones, are removed.
 Given that the number of stones a player has on the board is directly related to the number of prisoners their opponent has taken, the resulting net score, that is, the difference between Black's and White's scores is identical under both rulesets (unless the players have passed different numbers of times during the course of the game).
 Thus, the net result given by the two scoring systems rarely differs by more than a point.